casheww/5pebbles/README.md

 The default command prefix is `rain `, but this can be changed: `rain set_prefix <new>`.

 ### Notable commands
-`search [limit] <query>` - searches the RW Gamepedia for results matching the query and returns them.
+`search/s [limit] <query>` - searches the RW Gamepedia for results matching the query and returns them.
 Result limit is optional.

-`page <query>` - tries to find a page with a title matching the query, and returns the summary and thumbnail (if available).
+`page/p <query>` - tries to find a page with a title matching the query, and returns the summary and thumbnail (if available).
 The title of the returned embed also contains a hyperlink to the wiki page.

 `creature/c <query>` - tries to find a Creature page with a title matching the query and and returns what creature stats and spawn info it can find.
 Similar to the `page` command.